chen42/slides/antiviral.md

 ## [Stages of AIDS](https://www.clinicalkey.com/#!/content/book/3-s2.0-B9780323611794000107?scrollTo=%23t0015)

 - Primary infection.
-  - About 90% of patients develop a flu-like illness, which coincides with <a href= https://clinicalinfo.hiv.gov/en/glossary/seroconversion> seroconversion</a>, between 2 and 4 weeks post exposure.
+  - About 90% of patients develop a flu-like illness, which coincides with <a href= https://clinicalinfo.hiv.gov/en/glossary/seroconversion> seroconversion</a> (detectable HIV antibodies in blood), between 2 and 4 weeks post exposure.
 Symptoms include fever, night sweats, sore throat, lymphadenopathy, diarrhea.
 The illness is self-limiting.
 - Asymptomatic phase.
   - Of variable duration, from 2 to 10 years.
 Patients are clinically well, but infectious.
 - Acquired Immunodeficiency Syndrome (AIDS).
 Features: